Skip Breadcrumb Links

 - Canada Revenue Agency (CRA) - The federal agency responsible for administering tax, benefits and related programs across the country.
 Their website provides detailed information about tax-related issues.

 - Frequently Asked Questions about Individual Taxation - Information and answers about tax rates and how to file your return.
 From the CRA.

-- General Income Tax and Benefit Package - A collection of forms and information sheets which you need to file your income tax return.
+- General Income Tax and Benefit Package - A collection of forms and information sheets that you need to file your income tax return.
 From the CRA.

 - Ontario Tax Credits and Benefits - Learn about the different tax credits and benefits you can get to help you with living costs when you file your income tax return.
-From the Ministry of Finance.
+From the Government of Ontario.